nataly-paredes/Data-Pipeline/README.md

 ## 📖 The Business Story

-Operations teams across multiple warehouse sites were generating data in silos — each location used a different system, exported in different formats, on different schedules.
+Operations teams across multiple warehouse sites were generating data in silos, each location used a different system, exported in different formats, on different schedules.
 Leadership had **no single source of truth**, and analysts were spending 15+ hours a week manually consolidating files just to build reports.

 As the BI Engineer on this project, I designed and implemented an end-to-end pipeline that:
 1. Ingested raw data from multiple source formats (CSV, JSON, simulated API)
 2. Applied standardized transformations and data quality checks in a staging layer
 3. Loaded clean, modeled data into a SQL analytics layer
-4. Surfaced an executive Power BI dashboard on top — automatically refreshed
+4. Surfaced an executive Power BI dashboard on top, automatically refreshed

 ---